lxixi01/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software under th GPL.
+Git is a free software under th GPL.
 Git is a mutable index called stage.
 Creating a new branch is quick.
 Git tracks changes of files.